 It’s confession time.
 This is the weakest area as far as a deployment routine.
 Let’s say I’m building a new theme for a client.
 The end deliverable is an installed theme on their server with their data.
 Doing a database overwrite isn’t ideal, but neither is waiting until the theme is live on the client’s site to go through all the settings and options ideal either.

 For simple sites, there’s no true deployment.
 I just upload new theme files, activate a maintenance plugin, and work as fast as I can to bring the site back online (typically an hour or less).
 Can’t believe I just confessed that out loud.

 For complex sites, I again go with Migrate DB Pro, but I ended up pulling the latest db files over to development, completing the site setup, and then pushing everything back over to live (so, overwriting the database).
 That means minimal downtime for the live site (typically 10 minutes or less).
 But, something in my gut doesn’t feel right about this and a database syncing option would be better.

 Interested in seeing the full development cycle of a WordPress site from setting up a local development environment to pushing the code live and then making changes and doing it all over again?

-Check out WP Development Workflow – an upcoming webinar series I’m working on.
+Check out my WP Development Workflow course.

 * Featured image photo credit to U.S. Army